Assault of Dafonte Miller

 Dafonte Miller is a 19 year old man who was assaulted on December 28, 2016 in Whitby, Ontario, Canada, a city located approximately 20 km from Toronto, by Michael Theriault, an off-duty constable of the Toronto Police Service.
-Michael's brother Christian was also present.
+Michael's brother Christian participated in the assault.
 Miller is black; the Theriaults are white.
 On June 26, 2020, Michael Theriault was convicted of assault in connection with the incident.
 On November 5, 2020, Theriault was sentenced to nine months in prison with 12 months probation following, along with a five-year weapons prohibition.
 The case received significant media attention in Canada.

 Criminal charges and trial

 Miller alleged that the assault was random, whereas the brothers alleged that Miller and one other person had broken into a truck near their home.
 Miller was initially charged with assault and theft in connection with the incident—charges which were later dropped.
 At trial, the court found that Miller and two friends were "essentially caught by Michael and Christian Theriault in the act of stealing items from the vehicle".

 Michael Theriault assaulted Miller with a pipe, blinding him in one eye.
 On the recommendation of Miller's lawyer, Julian Falconer, an investigation by Ontario's Special Investigations Unit began four months after the assault.
 Following the investigation, the Theriaults were charged with aggravated assault and attempting to obstruct justice.

 The trial began in October 2019 and lasted two weeks.
 Justice Joseph Di Luca of the Ontario Superior Court of Justice, sitting without a jury, conducted the trial in Oshawa.
 On June 26, 2020, Michael Theriault was found guilty of assault—a lesser included offenseof aggravated assault—and not guilty of attempting to obstruct justice.
 Christian Theriault was found not guilty on all counts.

 Due to the COVID-19 pandemic, in a rare event and for the first time for the Ontario Superior Court, the verdict was read live over YouTube.
 Over 20,000 people viewed the live broadcast in which Justice Di Luca delivered his verdict.
 Despite the live stream having been open and freely accessible online throughout the duration of the reading, the law still prohibited taking photos, screengrabs, or recordings of court proceedings.
 The media could not take pictures of or even rehost the YouTube stream.

-On November 5, 2020, Justice Di Luca sentenced Michael Theriault to nine months in prison with 12 months probation afterwards, noting the "sentence is substantial but it is not crushing."
+On November 5, 2020, Judge Di Luca sentenced Michael Theriault to nine months in prison with 12 months probation afterwards, noting the "sentence is substantial but it is not crushing."
 The sentencing also includes a five-year weapons prohibition.